ruby-rdf/spira/README.md

 This is a branch of Spira that makes use of ActiveModel.
 The goal of this branch is to replace all the internals of Spira with ActiveModel hooks, and thus get rid of superfluous code and increase compatibility with Rails stack.
+I want it to be a drop-in replacement for ActiveRecord or any other mature ORM solution they use with Ruby on Rails.

 Although I've been trying to make the impact of this transition to be as little as possible, there are a few changes that you should be aware of:

- * Customary record manipulation methods are preferred now.
+ * Customary Rails' record manipulation methods are preferred now.
    This means, you should use more habitual "save", "destroy", "update_attributes", etc. instead of the "save!", "destroy!", "update", "update!" and others, as introduced by the original Spira gem.
  * Callbacks are now handled by ActiveModel.
 Previous ways of defining them are no longer valid.
 This also introduces the "before_", "after_" and "around_" callbacks as well as their "_validation", "_save", "_update" and "_create" companions for you to enjoy.
  * Validations are also handled by ActiveModel.
-With all the helper methods you had in ActiveRecord.
+With all the helper methods you have in ActiveRecord.
  * A spira resource (class) must be defined by *inheriting* it from Spira::Base.
-   Do not use "include Spira::Resource" as a way to define your Spira resource - it is broken and will be gone soon.
+   Using "include Spira::Resource" is *temporarily* broken, but will be back at some point, with improvements and stuff.
  * Take note about the difference of "new_record?" and "exists?" methods.
    Read the comments on those.
 And "#exists?" (instance method) is going away soon, too.
  * "after/before_create" callbacks are *not* called when only the properties of your